How to Calibrate the Machine for Belt Stretch

 The Shapeoko 3 uses GT2 belts for all axes.
 This particular line of Gates belts is designed for power transmission and precise positioning and easily exceeds in specification the typical operational loads for the machine.

-For accurate cuts, it is necessary to calibrate the number of steps in Grbl to match the physical dimensions of the belts as tensioned on your machine.
+To optionally dial your machine in past the default settings, it is necessary to calibrate the number of steps in Grbl to match the physical dimensions of the belts as tensioned on your machine.
 Doing so will require precision measurement tools such as a dial indicator or pair of good quality calipers.

 To simplify the math and reduce rounding errors, you may wish to set your initial values for # of steps to round numbers.
 The Shapeoko 3’s defaults are well-suited for this: